Thre4dripper/NodeTs-Express-Service-Based-Template/README.md

 ![Docker](https://img.shields.io/badge/-Docker-2496ED?style=flat-square&logo=Docker&logoColor=white)
 ![Swagger](https://img.shields.io/badge/-Swagger-85EA2D?style=flat-square&logo=Swagger&logoColor=white)

-A fully configured Node.js, Express, and TypeScript server template with a service-based architecture.
-That can interact with MySQL, PostgresSQL, Cassandra, MongoDB.
+A fully configurable Node.js, Express, and TypeScript server template with a service-based architecture, That can interact with MySQL, PostgresSQL, MariaDB, Sqlite, MSSql, MongoDB.
 Out-of-the-box validation, documentation generation, and more.

+## Features

+- **Node.js, Express, TypeScript**: Robust server setup using Node.js, Express, and TypeScript.
+- **Sequelize**: Integration with Sequelize for SQL database operations.
+- **Mongoose**: Integration with Mongoose for MongoDB database operations.
+- **Database Compatibility**: Interact with MySQL, PostgreSQL, MariaDB, Sqlite, MSSql, MongoDB.
+- **Validation Mechanism**: Pre-built validations for request payloads.
+- **Automated Swagger Documentation**: Automatically generated documentation available at `/api-docs`.
+- **Service-Based Architecture**: Modular approach for better organization and scalability.
+- **Socket Events**: Socket event handling using Socket.io.
+- **Docker**: Dockerized for easy deployment.

 ## Modules

+### Automated Swagger Docs

+- Swagger documentation auto-generated for all routes.
+- Accessible at `/api-docs`.
+- Generated using the `doc` method in the `MasterController` class and Joi validation schemas.

 ### MasterController (Heart of the application)

-The `MasterController` is the backbone of this server application, providing functionalities for managing HTTP requests, socket events, payload validation, and more.
+The `MasterController` is the backbone, providing functionalities for managing HTTP requests, socket events, payload validation, and more.

 #### Features